ener/mpdf/README.md

     composer install

-This will load mPDF to module vendor.
-After that add to your app index.php
+This will load mPDF to vendor dir.
+After that add to your app `index.php` at the beginning

 ```
 require vendor/autoload.php